 The example shown on this page is within the 'green fringe' area type.
-It is appropriate for there to some variation in the other area types, there will also need to be some careful transition.
+It is appropriate for there to some variation in the other area types, there will also need to be some careful transition within area types (for example from parcel interiors to landscape edge).